On the Complexity of the Two-Stage Majoritarian Rule: Appendix: Proofs Omitted from the Main Body

 \begin{proof} We prove the theorem via a reduction from {\prob{RBDS}}.
-Let $(G, \kappa)$ be an instance of {\prob{RBDS}} where $G=(B\cup R, A)$ is a bipartite graph and $1\leq \kappa\leq \abs{B}$.
-Similar to the previous proofs, we assume that every red vertex has degree exactly~$\ell$ where $\ell>0$ in the graph~$G$.
-We construct an instance of {\prob{Possible Winner}} as follows.
-Let $C=R\cup \{p, q, q'\}$ and let $\rhd=(q', \overrightarrow{R}, p, q)$.
-We create five groups of votes where only the first group of contains partial votes. \begin{itemize} \item For every $b\in B$, we create one partial vote~$\succ_b$ with the following partial preference
+Let $I=(G, \kappa)$ be an instance of {\prob{RBDS}}, where~$G$ is a bipartite graph with the bipartition~$(\rs, \bs)$ and $1\leq \kappa\leq \abs{\bs}$.
+As in the proof of Theorem~\ref{thm-ccdv-hard-deleted-first}, we assume that every red vertex in~$R$ has degree $\ell\geq 1$.
+We construct an instance of {\prob{Possible Winner-TSMR}} as follows.
+Let $C=\rs\cup \{p, q, q'\}$ and let $\rhd=(q', \overrightarrow{\rs}, p, q)$.
+We create five groups of votes, where only the first group contains partial votes: \begin{itemize} \item for every $b\in \bs$, one partial vote~$\succ_b$ with the preference

 and